Disclosure

 Picture this: You’ve got a bunch of investors pooling their money into a big pot, and a fund manager takes this cash and invests it in bonds issued by cities, states, or other government entities.

 These bonds are the government’s way of asking for a loan, promising to pay it back with a little extra interest.
-And here’s the sweet part – the interest from these bonds is usually tax-exempt, rendering it invisible to the tax collector’s gaze.
+And here’s the sweet part – the interest from these bonds is usually tax-exempt at the federal level, rendering it invisible to the tax collector’s gaze.

 Essentially, you buy shares in this tax-exempt mutual fund, and your cash gets sprinkled into a basket of these tax-free bonds.
 As the bonds pay interest, you get a slice of that pie.
 It’s like a double rainbow, where you can enjoy tax-free interest and potential investment growth.